terrexgroup/ngx-idat-sign/README.md

 ## Signing Parameters

 Next to the pdf file to sign you have to pass some configuration parameters to the component.
+These are defined in the ```IDATSignParameters```-Interface.

 | Name      | Type     | Description                                                                                                                                                                                             |
 | --------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |